hnucamendi/codingCheatSheet/JavaScript/README.md

 When Running Code in Node:

-- Code does access to our machines resources
+- Code does access our machine's resources
 - Does not have access to resources on our machine
 - Code can be run in the terminal